PoCInnovation/Workshops/software/13.Rust/README.md

 Create a file `fibonacci.rs` for this new function.

-For the third exercise, try to create a function that takes two parameters:
+For the third exercise, create a function that takes one parameter:
-- A number of starts with type `usize`.
+- A number `max` with type `usize` that represent the number of element to compute.
-- A maximum value of type `Vec<i64>`.

 You must now display the sequence of Fibbonaci from the number of starts to the maximum value.